jobisoft/webext-support/ai/thunderbird-webextensions-skill.md

 - https://github.com/thunderbird/webext-support - Helper APIs and modules (not on track for inclusion)
 - https://github.com/thunderbird/webext-examples - Example extensions (includes some Experiments)

-**Remember:** Only Experiments in the `thunderbird/webext-experiments` repo are on track for official inclusion.
+**Remember:** Only Experiments in the [webext-experiments](https://github.com/thunderbird/webext-experiments/) repository are on track for official inclusion.

 ## Native File System Access